 Grace Capital Church Blog

 Who Should I Pray To?
-[Exploring Options from the Top 5 Religions]
+[Comparing gods from the Top 5 Religions]

 Have you ever prayed and then heard silence?
 Do you feel that who or what you're praying to is real?
 If so, do you think you are being heard and that the entity cares?
 Would you like to answer the deep yearning in your heart so that, if there really is a higher power that cares for you, a close connection can be made between you?